-Beyond that, it is extremely well built and both a DAC and AMP combo in one.
+Beyond that, the Monoprice is extremely well built, and both a DAC and AMP combo in one.
 For $499, this is a great clinical sounding product.
 In fact, it might be the best overall neutral-sounding combo unit I’ve reviewed in recent years.

 Monoprice Monolith™ THX Amplifier Specifications

 - Model 24459

 - Analog Inputs 1x unbalanced RCA, 1x unbalanced XLR